Cardinals' Wilson Contreras gets 6-game suspension for on-field tirade and plans to appeal

 ST. LOUIS (AP) — Cardinals first baseman Willson Contreras has been suspended for six games and fined an undisclosed amount for his tirade in St. Louis' 7-6 win over Pittsburgh on Monday night.

 Contreras has informed Major League Baseball he plans to appeal the suspension, which means it will not take effect immediately.
-He was in the lineup for Tuesday night's game against the Pirates.
+He was in the lineup for Tuesday night's 8-3 loss to the Pirates and went 0 for 3, driving in a run with a groundout in the sixth inning.

+After the game, Contreras declined to comment about the suspension with his hearing pending.

 Contreras said he didn’t understand why he was thrown out of the game.
 He said he argued balls and strikes with plate umpire Derek Thomas but didn't address a specific pitch and didn't say anything disrespectful.